Jean-Marie Vanlerenberghe: Member of the European Parliament

 Vanlerenberghe was a Member of the European Parliament from 1986 to 1989 and again from 1993 to 1994.
 In parliament, he served on the Committee on Youth, Culture, Education, Information and Sport (1986–1987), the Committee on Budgets (1987–1989) and the Committee on the Environment, Public Health and Consumer Protection (1993–1994).

 Mayor of Arras

 Vanlerenberghe served as mayor of Arras from June 1995 to February 2011.
 Having won reelection as mayor in the 2008 elections with broad cross-party support, he left his post in February 2011 in favor of his successor, fellow MoDem politician Frédéric Leturque.

 Member of the Senate

-Vanlerenberghe was elected UDF senator from the Pas-de-Calais at in the 2001 elections.
+Vanlerenberghe was elected UDF senator from the Pas-de-Calais in the 2001 elections.

 A centrist, Vanlerenberghe joined the MoDem of François Bayrou after the 2007 elections and has since been part of the Centrist Union group at the Palais du Luxembourg.
 In the Senate, he is a member of the Committee on Social Affairs.
 Since 2014, he has been serving as the Senate’s lead rapporteur on the social security in France.